 If you were to ask yourself what a judge thinks is important when it comes to your child custody case, what would you say?
 Do you think that the relationship between you and your child is important to her?
-What about your ability to put aside your differences and raise your child with your soon to be ex-spouse?
+What about your ability to put aside your differences and raise your child with your soon-to-be ex-spouse?
 Do you think the shortcomings that you have as far as parenting skills are concerned would be relevant?

-We spend a great deal of time on this blog discussing with your relevant issues regarding family law in Texas.
+We spend a great deal of time on this blog discussing your relevant issues regarding family law in Texas.
 However, I would like to take a short break from that type of blog post to discuss with you some advice that is relevant to your child custody case- at least I think it is relevant.
-If you have spent any amount of time wondering how a judge can possibly assess the nature of your relationship to your child, then today’s blog post is for you.
+If you have spent any amount of time wondering how a judge can assess the nature of your relationship with your child, then today’s blog post is for you.
 The attorneys and staff with the Law Office of Bryan Fagan invite you to spend some time with us today discussing how your role as a parent will impact your child custody case.

 How your own emotions will play a role in this child custody case

-We often times consider the emotions and grief of the children going through a child custody case to be the most important when it comes to an analysis of the facts and circumstances.
-I’m sure that you would agree with me that you care a lot more about the emotional well-being of your children much more than you care about your own.
+We often consider the emotions and grief of the children going through a child custody case to be the most important when it comes to an analysis of the facts and circumstances.
+I’m sure that you would agree with me that you care a lot more about the emotional well-being of your children than you care about your own.
 With that said, your well-being and any feelings of grief or sadness that you have been experiencing are certainly relevant as well.

 The emotions that you experience will probably change a great deal from the day that your case was filed.
 You may be aware of the range of emotions that people experience when loved ones are in failing health and headed towards their eternal reward.
 Anger, denial, grief, acceptance, guilt, and bargaining are the steps that many people go through as far as processing the likely death of a loved one.
-While the emotions associated with a child custody case may not be exactly the same, they are similar enough where it is not completely unreasonable to make a comparison between the two situations.
+While the emotions associated with a child custody case may not be the same, they are similar enough that it is not completely unreasonable to make a comparison between the two situations.

 Given that much of your identity was likely wrapped up in the relationship that you are now getting out of, there is little doubt as to why you are going through this sort of emotional evolution.
 Losing your life partner (for reasons you may not have any control over) can be similar to losing a family member.
 For years and years, you were that person’s spouse, and now you find yourself looking at him or her as a stranger and being referred to in unflattering and unfamiliar ways by that person as well.

-Take time to make decisions regarding what to do with yourself and your family in the immediate time period after your case begins.
+Take time to make decisions regarding what to do with yourself and your family in the immediate period after your case begins.
 Hiring an attorney should be the first thing that you do but after that, you should take some time to think about what is best for you and your family.
-One of the benefits to you hiring an attorney is that you now have a built-in confidant and source of advice for not only legal matters but personal ones as well.
+One of the benefits of you hiring an attorney is that you now have a built-in confidant and source of advice for not only legal matters but personal ones as well.
 Remember that everything you say to your attorney- in any regard- is confidential.
 Use your attorney as a resource to see how you can respond to your life’s circumstances with confidence.

 Your emotions will impact your parenting during a child custody case